Should I buy a cordless strimmer or grass trimmer?

 If you're on the lookout for a more heavy-duty cordless trimmer, you should expect to pay around £200.
 These are designed for cutting down large areas of grass and weeds, and can be an alternative to petrol models.

 Keep an eye out for deals, too – discount supermarkets Aldi and Lidl sell cordless grass trimmers for a few weeks each year.

-Discover the best and worst grass trimmer brands for 2019.
+Discover the best and worst grass trimmer brands.

 Battery size for cordless grass trimmers varies depending on which model you buy.